thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         * Sparklers

         * Decorations that stain/leak ink when wet

         * Drunken idiots (tipsy fun peeps totally fine)

         * Mankinis :-)    Well if you are the birthday boy and desperately want to wear one we might bend the rules for you just once...
       title: Considerations
-    - dropdownContent: Add some exciting watersports to your charter.
-Jetboating and Parasailing can be arranged and they can pick you up off the boat for a true VIP Experience.
-      title: More Birthday Ideas
     - dropdownContent: >-
         **Where do your boats depart from?**